dante-hl/dante-hl.github.io/_posts/2024-10-10-positive-matrices.markdown

 \end{align*}
 $$

-In other words, positive numbers are sign-preserving when viewed as multiplicative operators.
+In other words, positive numbers can be associated with sign-preserving functions.
 To formalize that last part, a positive number $p$ corresponds to a linear map $p: \R \to \R$ defined by $p(a) = p \cdot a$ (show for yourself this is linear!)

 If you've taken a good linear algebra course, then you'll know that matrices correspond to linear maps.
-Then we can view positive definite matrices as generalizations of positive numbers to $\R^k$: **a positive definite matrix $P$ corresponds to a linear map that sends any non-zero vector $v$ to another vector $Pv$ that lies on the same half of the vector space as $v$ was.**
+Here's where the crucial piece of intuition comes in: we view positive definite matrices as generalizations of the above characterization of positive numbers to $\R^k$. **A positive definite matrix $P$ corresponds to a linear map that sends any non-zero vector $v$ to another vector $Pv$ that lies on the same half of the vector space as $v$ was.**

 How do we define "same half of the vector space as $v$"?
 With respect to $v$ itself!
 If you consider the set of all possible vectors that are orthogonal to $v$, the entirety of this set takes the shape of a hyperplane which divides your vector space in half.
 Then the 'side' that $v$ is on is simply the set of vectors $w$ such that the inner product $v^\top w > 0$.
 From this and our conceptual generalization above, we can derive the first definition of positive definite matrices $P$: